 Not every breast problem requires surgery, and not every patient with breast cancer requires mastectomy.
 Accurate diagnosis enables prompt assessment and advice, with awareness of modern techniques to acheive the best possible results.

-Modern Multidsciplinary Management benefits from discussion with medical oncologists and radiotherapists, and this is undertaken at both Epworth Eastern and Eastern Health on a regular basis.
+Modern Multidsciplinary Management benefits from discussion with medical oncologists and radiotherapists, and this is undertaken at both Epworth Eastern and Eastern Health on a regular basis, to personalise your treatment plan.

 Most thyroid conditions are benign and require accurate assessment.
 If surgery is required, for either benign or malignant conditions, latest nerve monitoring techniques during surgery facilitate best results with voice quality postoperatively.